 Why We Loved It:

-- Private lake access with free kayaks & canoes
+- Private lake access with free kayaks and canoes

 - Cozy, historic main house plus rentable cabins